Note: All of this capability is implemented except the special my name.

 Now that we have literals and variables, we can construct more complex expressions that use operators, methods and functions calls to calculate new values using existing values.
-Although the arithmetic and logical expressions demonstrated below primarily use numbers for examples, similar looking expressions may be formulated that use values of other types.
+Although the expression examples on this page work with integer and floating point values, similar expressions can be formulated that manipulate values of other types.

 Integer and floating point numbers may be calculated using arithmetic operators:

 - Subtract (or negate when used as a prefix operator)